NENA911/NG911GISDataModel/postgresql/README.md

   * Database Management Tool of user's choice.

 ### Creating the database
-* **Open psql
+* Open psql
   * When psql opens the user is prompted for the server, the database, the database port and the username and password.
 You can hit enter through each of these except for the postgres password which you must provide before hitting Enter.

   ![](.imgs/1_server_connection.png)

-* **At the prompt, type CREATE DATABASE nena_db; and press enter.
+* At the prompt, type CREATE DATABASE nena_db; and press enter.
 The result should resemble the image below.

   ![](.imgs/2_database_creation.png)

-* **At the prompt, type \connect nena_db; and press enter.
+* At the prompt, type \connect nena_db; and press enter.
 This connects you to the newly create database.
 The result should resemble the image below.

   ![](.imgs/3_database_connection.png)

 ### Installing PostGIS extensions

-* **At the prompt, type CREATE EXTENSION postgis; and press Enter.
+* At the prompt, type CREATE EXTENSION postgis; and press Enter.
 The result should resemble the image below.

   ![](.imgs/4_postgis_extension.png)

-If you want to check that the postgis extension was added to your schema, type SELECT POSTGIS_FULL_VERSION(); and hit Enter.
+  * If you want to check that the postgis extension was successfully deployed, type SELECT POSTGIS_FULL_VERSION(); at the prompt and hit Enter.

   ![](.imgs/6_postgis_check_one.png)

-The result should resemble the image below.
+  * The result should resemble the image below.
 Version numbers will vary depending on your environment.

   ![](.imgs/7_postgis_check_two.png)

-### Creating a schema [Optional]
+### Creating a schema

-* **At the prompt, type CREATE SCHEMA nena; and press Enter.
+* At the prompt, type CREATE SCHEMA nena; and press Enter.
 The result should resemble the image below.

   ![](.imgs/5_schema_creation.png)